-In early 2016 a survey was developed and deployed to investigate North American Academic Librarians’ experiences of class based microaggressions from Teaching Faculty.
+In early 2016 a survey was developed and deployed by Ahmed Alwan and Joy Doan, to investigate North American Academic Librarians’ experiences of class based microaggressions from Teaching Faculty.
 The survey aimed to fill the gap in IL literature in regards to microaggresions perpetrated by Taching Faculty towards Academic Librarians based on status as little-to-no quantitative data exists on the topic.
 Over 500 respondents from across North America took took the survey.

 The survey attempted to address the following 3 points: